-- Mobile network operators have both recently changed their operating rules and may make further changes at any time.
-Such recent or any future changes could result in our being required to pay penalties for breaching or being alleged to have breached certain provisions of our agreement with the mobile network operators under new or revised operation rules and procedures, or having our service discontinued with or without notice.
-Changes in these operating rules and regulations could also have a material impact on our revenues; - We provide wireless services through our Website and record the delivery of the service in our internal systems.
+• Mobile network operators have changed their operating rules and may make further changes at any time.
+Such previous or any future changes could result in our being required to pay penalties for breaching or being alleged to have breached certain provisions of our agreements with the mobile network operators under new or revised operation rules, or having our service discontinued with or without notice.
+Changes in these operating rules could also have a material impact on our revenues;

+- We provide wireless services through our Website and record the delivery of the service in our internal systems.
 However, in order to recognize revenues and receive payment for services provided, we rely on billing confirmations from mobile network operators as to the actual amount of services they have billed to their mobile customers.
 We are unable to collect wireless service fees from an operator in certain circumstances due to technical issues with the operator's network.
 We refer to these failures as an operator's "failure rate," which can vary from operator to operator.
-An operator's failure rate can vary from month to month, ranging from 0% to 97% and may change at any time without notice.
-If an operator encounters technical problems, increases in the failure rate for that operator could occur;

-- The service fees we pay for using an operator's infrastructure are set based on the negotiation of annual contracts.
+An operator's failure rate can vary from month to month, ranging from 0% to 98% and may change at any time without notice.
+If an operator encounters technical problems, increases in the failure rate for that operator could occur; - The service fees we pay for using an operator's infrastructure are set based on the negotiation of annual contracts.
 Our negotiation leverage is limited and if an operator increases its service fees, or does not comply with the terms of our contract, our gross margin and profitability could be materially reduced.
 Based on recent communications with an operator, certain subsidiaries of the operator are considering increasing their service fees; - We are required to follow the operators' guidance in setting up wireless service fees.
 We also rely on the mobile network operators to collect the fees on our behalf which they have billed to our mobile customers.
-If an operator requires us to reduce the wireless service fees charged to mobile customers, disallows us from billing of certain inactive customers, refuses to pay us, limits the amount of wireless service fees which can be billed or requires us to comply with any new billing rules, our revenues could be adversely affected; - An operator's refusal to allow us to supply certain services could disrupt our wireless services.
+If an operator requires us to reduce the wireless service fees charged to mobile customers, disallows us from billing of certain inactive customers, refuses to pay us, or, limits the amount of wireless service fees which can be billed or requires us to comply with any new billing rules, our revenues could be adversely affected; - An operator's refusal to allow us to supply certain services could disrupt our wireless services.
 For example, for the period from September 1, 2004 to July 31, 2005, our MMS services were temporarily suspended by CMCC, based on allegations that Beijing Sohu breached certain provisions of its agreement with a CMCC subsidiary; - An operator could launch competing services at any time and could work with content providers directly so that SPs' abilities to diversify their products might be limited.
+For example, in July 2006, CMCC introduced M.Music, an integrated music service platform which CMCC works directly with music record companies to provide downloads of various songs and music.
 If mobile network operators were unwilling to work with us, we would not be able to find substitute partners; and - CMCC set up rules for ranking of WAP service providers on its Monternet browser, which has a significant impact on WAP revenues.
 CMCC may change the rules at any time to affect the rank of the top five listings.
 As a result, the growth of our WAP revenues was lower than expected and we may lose our first position because of lower visit rates.